brick098/Space-Unlimited-godot-/README.md

 ## About The Game

 "My Awesome Space Shooter Game" is a fast-paced arcade experience.
 Pilot your spaceship, dodge and shoot down waves of incoming asteroids, and manage your lives.
-The game features dynamic difficulty, power-ups, and adaptive controls for both desktop and mobile platforms.
+The game features dynamic difficulty, power-ups, and adaptive controls for both desktop and mobile platforms, I vibed coded this game btw

 ## Features